 - is convicted of a moving traffic violation; OR

 - violates any of the restrictions; OR

-- their license is suspended or revoked for any reason.
+- has their license suspended or revoked for any reason.

 - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing safety belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
 Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges.
-Wisconsin DMV offers a parent/teen driver contract in the middle section of this guidebook and online at
+Wisconsin DMV offers a parent/teen driver contract in this guidebook and online at